Skip to content

 Where can I get a Sunday roast in Lancaster with a beer garden?

-Of the 17 Lancaster city pubs, most serve Sunday roast — including Greaves Park (carvery), The Sun Hotel, The Borough, Merchants 1688, The Water Witch, The White Cross, The Wagon & Horses, The Golden Lion, and The Sir Richard Owen.
-Greaves Park has the biggest garden and easiest parking; Merchants 1688 is the top-end choice; The Sun Hotel has the best combination of Sunday food and south-facing sun.
+Of the 17 Lancaster city pubs in this guide, several are tagged for Sunday roast in the tracker data — including Greaves Park, The Sun Hotel, The Borough, Merchants 1688, The Water Witch, The White Cross, The Wagon & Horses, The Golden Lion, and The Sir Richard Owen.
+Greaves Park has the largest garden and parking; Merchants 1688 is the higher-end choice; The Sun Hotel pairs Sunday food with a south-east courtyard that works best around lunch.

 Which Lancaster pubs are dog-friendly?

-Most Lancaster city pubs welcome dogs.
-From this list, 13 of the 17 are dog-friendly including The Water Witch, The White Cross, The George & Dragon, The Three Mariners, The Borough, The Wagon & Horses, The Bobbin, The Golden Lion, Greaves Park, Ring O' Bells and others.
-See the tracker for a dog-friendly filter.
+14 of the 17 Lancaster city pubs in this guide are tagged dog-friendly in the tracker, including The Water Witch, The White Cross, The George & Dragon, The Three Mariners, The Borough, The Wagon & Horses, The Bobbin, The Golden Lion, Greaves Park and Ring O' Bells.
+Use the live tracker dog-friendly filter before you go.

 How were these pubs chosen?